New scholarships for Years 7 and 9 in 2022

 Selected candidates will be asked to attend an audition and perform a monologue between one and two minutes in length.
 The choice should demonstrate clear evidence of how the character has been created through use of at least two physical or vocal skills (i.e., tone of voice, pace, gesture, posture).
 They should also be able to talk about a production they have seen or been involved with, that has excited or delighted them.
 This should be between one and two minutes in length.
 The applicant is welcome to bring notes and additional visual aids if they should like to.

 Bursaries are awarded only to pupils whose performance in the Entrance Examinations is exceptional.
 All bursaries are means tested and their value is related to the income and financial resources of the pupil’s family.
 The maximum value of a bursary can be the full published fees.

 We aim to assist as many families qualifying for bursaries as possible.
 However, given the demand, we are not usually able to offer support to all of those who are eligible.
 Bursary applications must be made online and completed in the autumn term preceding the year of entry to the school.

-Further information and FAQs are available in our Bursaries and Scholarships leaflet which can be downloaded via the link below.
+Frequently asked questions on scholarships and bursaries can be found at the bottom of this page.
 Do contact our Admissions Registrar Mrs Charlotte Thomson if you have any further queries via email@example.com or telephone the school on 023 9282 6714.